mbauhardt/blog/content/post/keyboard-iris-build-log.md

 <a href="/IMG_0086.JPG"><img src="/IMG_0086.JPG" width="300"/></a>
 <a href="/IMG_0090.JPG"><img src="/IMG_0090.JPG" width="300"/></a>

-I build also two cheap palm rest of wood.
+I built also two cheap palm rest of wood.

 <a href="/IMG_0093.JPG"><img src="/IMG_0093.JPG" width="300"/></a>
 <a href="/IMG_0091.JPG"><img src="/IMG_0091.JPG" width="300"/></a>